This post may contain affiliate links. Please see my disclosure policy.

 How to Make Pumpkin Bread Pudding

-Oven-dry bread: Place brioche bread cubes on a baking sheet and bake at 300°F for 25 to 30 minutes, until bread cubes are golden and lightly browned.
+Place brioche bread cubes on a baking sheet and bake at 300°F until golden and lightly browned, about 25 to 30 minutes.
 Remove from the oven and let cool completely.

-Make bread pudding: Butter a 13×9-inch baking dish.
-Add brioche bread cubes to the baking dish, pour melted butter over the top, and toss together with a spatula.
+Butter a 13×9-inch baking dish.
+Add bread cubes to the baking dish, pour melted butter over the top, and toss together with a spatula.

-Bake bread pudding: Sprinkle the top of the bread pudding with turbinado or coarse sugar.
-Place in the oven and bake for 45 to 50 minutes, until the top is golden brown, edges are puffed, and the internal temperature reaches between 170°and 175°F.
+Sprinkle the top with turbinado or coarse sugar.
+Place in the oven and bake until the top is golden brown and edges are puffed, about 45 to 50 minutes.
+Transfer baking dish to a wire rack and let rest for 30 minutes.

 Pumpkin Bread Pudding